mncedisiHlonzi/High-School-Website/README.md

 This project is more than just a website it's a tribute to my high school and a demonstration of my passion for web development.

-🔗 Check out the website live at: <https://shengez.co.za/>
+🔗 Check out the website live at : <https://shengez.co.za/>